 #7 Hibiya Park, Tokyo

-Though Tokyo is best known for being one of the most populated cities in the world, it’s also home to spectacular parks, with Hibiya Park being the most beautiful of them all.
+Though Tokyo is one of the most populated cities in the world, it’s also home to spectacular parks, and Hibiya Park is the most beautiful of them all.
 A stunning, tranquil city retreat, you’ll find everything from flowerbeds and cherry blossoms to live music and theatre.

 #6 Park Güell, Barcelona

-Designed by the great architect Antoni Gaudì, Barcelona’s Parl Güell is one of the most unique parks around the world, filled with gorgeous gardens and Art Nouveau architecture.
-Situated on Carmel Hill with two large buildings signifying the entrance, you could easily find yourself lost among Park Güell.
+Designed by Antoni Gaudì, Barcelona’s Parl Güell is one of the most unique parks in the world.
+It’s situated on Carmel Hill, with two large buildings signifying the entrance, and is filled with gorgeous gardens and Art Nouveau architecture

 #5 Griffith Park, Los Angeles

-Another city known for being busy and bustling 24 hours a day, Los Angeles is one of the most famous cities in the US, and Griffith Park is one the country’s largest urban parks, spanning more than 4300 acres (17.4 km), including the Los Angeles Zoo and Griffith Observatory.
+Los Angeles is known for being busy and bustling 24 hours a day, and Griffith Park is one the country’s largest urban parks, spanning more than 4300 acres, including the Los Angeles Zoo and Griffith Observatory.

 #4 Royal National City Park, Stockholm

-One of the most wildlife-heavy urban parks on the list, this Swedish city escape covers 27 square kilometres, and is home to elk, deer, hares, and many rare species of birds.
-The park is also used by community groups including scouts, sports groups, allotments, birdwatching and more.
+One of the most wildlife-heavy parks on the list, this Swedish city escape covers 27 square kilometres, and is home to elk, deer, hares, and many rare species of birds.
+The park is also used by community groups including scouts, sports groups, birdwatchers and more.